Rezza14/Rezza14/README.md

 ### Hi there 👋
-Let me introduce my self
+Let me introduce myself 😁

 in a nutshell, my name’s Rezza.
 I currently live in Kepanjen, Malang, Jawa Timur, Indonesia.
 I’m a student from SMKN 4 Malang and I'm an extraordinary person.